MrSkevas/dapecon/README.md

 # dapecon

-This website is made using python-django, html css and a little bit javascript.
+This website is made using python-django, html css and some javascript.

 In order to run it you will have to clone my repository by typing on the bash: